 It’s fair to say that most climbers would improve if they followed three rules:

 Find the best climber near you or someone who is progressing quickly.
-Watch them when they are attempting something at their limit.
+Watch them when they try something near their limit.
 That is the level of effort you want to have when you climb.

-End your climbing session before you get tired.
+End your climbing session before you get exhausted.
 Drink water.
-Improve your posture.
 If a move hurts, stop trying it.
-Learn to own the half crimp and open hand grip.
+Develop well-rounded hand strength rather than relying on only one or two grip positions.
 Do some opposition work.

 This doesn't have to take up a lot of time.
 A little work done consistently goes a long way.
 You're just looking for the minimum effective dose.